IPPT Calculator

 National Service (NS) is mandatory for all male Singapore citizens and permanent residents (PRs).
 Even dual citizens must serve if they keep Singaporean citizenship past age 21.

 After completing their service as Full-time National Servicemen (NSFs), these men are put in the reserve category and they serve part-time until the age of 40 or 50, based on their rank.
 These reserve men are called NSmen (Operationally Ready National Servicemen).
-They must maintain operational readiness, attend In-camp training (ICT), and may be mobilized in emergencies.
+They must maintain operational readiness.
 Both NSFs and NSmen must take the IPPT test annually to prove they are physically fit for the job.
+To pre-enlist in national service IPPT is must, so we cans afely say that IPPT is in the veins on every singaporean citizens, and its their lifelong friend.

 How to take the IPPT Test?